ctrachte/Datepicker.js/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+1.)
+You will first need a recent version of Moment.js installed.
+ - You can use the one included in the helpers folder of this project _*RECOMMENDED*_
+ -  or download the latest version from [their website](https://momentjs.com/).
+2.)
+Download the add the Datepicker.js and Datepicker.css files to their appropriate directories in your project.
+ - you will need to reference them in your project in a way that they are in scope to the code you are initializing the datepicker with.
+3.)
 Insert the following example code into wherever your Javascript lives for the component you want the Datepicker in:
 ```
     // be sure to change the options provided to meet your implementation's needs.
     const testDatepicker = new Datepicker({